The 4 learning modalities are:

 Other theories such as Gardner’s multiple intelligences theory also use several of the modalities outlined in this article.
 Gardner’s theory also includes the following learning styles: naturalist, logical-mathematical, interpersonal, linguistic, intrapersonal, and logical.

 Modality in education is an important new approach for teachers.
 They should be aware of the needs of their students and how their students use their senses when learning.
 We need to be aware that each student has a different learning style that we need to cater to in the classroom.

 Educators would benefit from pausing to reflect upon the four learning modalities: visual, auditory, kinesthetic and tactile.
-By including all four modalities in their lesson plans and teaching approach, they give students a chance to learn through their preferred method.
+By including all four sensory modalities in their lesson plans and teaching approach, they give students a chance to learn through their preferred method.
 This helps to create a more inclusive, fair and equal classroom for all learners.